30-Second Overview

 Government Service Digitization:

-- Cross-agency data sharing saves citizens travel time
+- Cross-agency data sharing saves citizens time traveling between offices

 - Remote work systems established